A model of multiple hypothesis testing: Additional extensions

 \end{defn}

-Definition \ref{defn:most_favorable} introduces a partial ordering of recommendation functions based on their worst-case performance under $\epsilon$-alternatives.
+Definition \ref{defn:most_favorable} introduces a partial ordering of protocols based on their worst-case performance under $\epsilon$-alternatives.
 It considers parameter values in an alternative space that contains the origin as $\epsilon \rightarrow 0$.
-The difference of the utilities is rescaled by the location parameter $\epsilon$ to avoid trivial solutions.\footnote{Rescaling by the location parameter is common in local asymptotic analyses and is standard practice when making optimality statements \citep[e.g.,][]{athey2017efficient}.}

-We say that a maximin recommendation function $r$ is locally most powerful (or $\epsilon$ -most powerful) if it is (weakly) locally more powerful than any other maximin recommendation function $r'$.
-The following proposition confirms that any maximin and locally most powerful recommendation function is also \emph{admissible} (i.e., not strictly dominated by any other recommendation function).
-Denote by $\mathcal{E}$ the set of protocols that are locally most powerful and maximin.

-\begin{prop}[Admissibility] Suppose that $[-1, 1] \in \{u_j(\theta): \theta \in \Theta\}$ for all $j$.
-Then any maximin and locally most powerful recommendation function $r$ is admissible with respect to any $r' \not \in \mathcal{E}$. \end{prop} \begin{proof} See Appendix \ref{app:prop:admissibility}. \end{proof} The notion of admissibility in Proposition \ref{prop:admissibility} treats as inadmissible any recommendation function that is dominated by another recommendation function, including recommendation functions that are not maximin.
-However, note that by Proposition \ref{eqn:maximin1} maximin recommendation functions cannot be dominated over $\Theta_0$ by recommendation functions that are not maximin.\footnote{Since $\mathcal{E}$ might contain multiple protocols for which \eqref{eqn:most_pow} holds with weak inequality, admissibility is stated with respect to those protocols that are not maximin and locally most powerful.} Proposition \ref{prop:admissibility} motivates our focus on maximin and locally most powerful recommendation functions in the following sections.

-In Appendix \ref{app:sec:alternative_power}, we discuss two alternative notions of power: (i) a version of local power where we let \textit{all} parameters be small and positive and (ii) a criterion inspired by the literature on weighted average power (WAP).
-We show that both of these arguably natural alternatives are not very useful in our context.

-\begin{rem}[Trivial maximin decision rules are not admissible] Maximin recommendation functions that are not locally most powerful are not guaranteed to be admissible.
-For example, the recommendation function $r(X;J) = (0, \dots, 0)^\top$ is maximin but not admissible if a non-trivial maximin recommendation function exists (see, for example, Proposition \ref{cor:threshold}). \end{rem}
+The rescaling by the location parameter $\epsilon$ avoids trivial solutions.
+Under the notion of local power in Definition \ref{defn:most_favorable}, the planner prioritizes power for detecting small effects.